jaspector

 New structures and substantial additions, structural modifications to existing structures, changes of use of existing structures, demolition of structures, floodplain activities requiring compliance review, electrical, plumbing, and mechanical work

+Not all construction work requires a permit in unincorporated Teton County, MT.
 The following work is generally exempt: Farm and ranch buildings without residential use; Private storage buildings under owner's use (typically under 200 sq ft); Private garages used for owner's own use, not commercial; Mining-related structures on mining property; Petroleum refineries, pulp and paper mills (excluding office/shop buildings); Residential buildings with fewer than five dwelling units (excluding hotels).
+When in doubt, confirm with the local building department before starting work.